Kisvárda: History

 The conquering Hungarians found a hill fort here in 895 which then they used for their border protection system.

 St. Ladislaus defeated the Kuntesk Cuman prince in 1085 in a great fight.
 In memory of the glorious battle, he had a church established.
 He dedicated it to St Peter and St Paul Apostles.

 In the 12th century, the settlement's importance declined.
 The castle became the possession of the Swabian-Swedish Gutkeled family.
 The settlement was the denominator of one branch of the family, the Várdays.
 The Várday family worked a lot to revive Kisvárda.
 Shortly the place got their fair housing law.

 Pelbárt Várady got permission from the king to build the Castle of Kisvárda in 1415.

 In 1421, it became a town.
 István Várday, the Archbishop of Kalocsa, Matthias Corvinus's chancellor expended the town's autonomy in 1468.
 At that time, the population of Kisvárda was more than a thousand people.
 It became the centre of Szabolcs.
 The first guild was formed in 1591.

 Because of the Turkish conquest of Hungary and the economic changes, the town's importance diminished.

-Prior to World War II, Kisvárda had a large Jewish community that represented about 30 percent of the town's population.
-They were confined to a ghetto in 1944, and then deported to Auschwitz.
-The majority perished there.
+Prior to World War II, Kisvárda had a total population of approximately 20,000.

+Of the total population, 3,500 were Jewish and there were twelve synagogues.
+The Nazi Germans and their Hungarian allies confined the Jewish community to a ghetto in 1944 and gathered an additional 3,500 Jews from the surrounding area into the Kisvárda ghetto.
+They were deported to the Auschwitz concentration camp where the majority were slaughtered.
 A small community was re-established after the war, but almost no Jews are left in Kisvárda today.

-The former synagogue, which remains one of the most imposing structures in Kisvárda, is now a local history museum known as the Rétközi Múzeum.
+One of the former synagogues remains one of the most imposing structures in Kisvárda and is now a local history museum known as the Rétközi Múzeum.